CesiumGS/cesium/Documentation/Contributors/PresentersGuide/README.md

 Good presenters do the same.  **Don't spend too much time on any one slide**; the audience will tune you out.
 Break uber slides into multiple slides.

-Think of each slide and the entire presentation as a one-page resume; a resume is only one-page so it highlights your best work, instead of letting your best work get lost in the noise of all your work.
+Think of each slide and the entire presentation as a one-page resume; a resume is only one-page so it highlights your best work.
+A longer resume lets your best work get lost in the noise of all your work.

 ## Inspire.
 Don't Teach

 Novice presenters often think they need to go really deep into the material.
-This is wrong for almost all talks.
+This is wrong for nearly all talks.

 Even a presentation for a research paper includes far less detail than the paper; _it is a pitch to read the paper_.

 **Too much detail will overwhelm your audience** and likely put you in a time crunch.
 Instead, provide enough [context and detail](#provide-context) to inspire the audience to take your [call to action](#finish-with-a-call-to-action).

-_TODO: links above_

 ## Show.
 Don't Tell